Where Does The Saying Say Uncle Come From

 Q: Is "say uncle" offensive?

 A: It depends on the context and audience.
 In playful situations, it's generally harmless.
-However, it can be offensive if used insensitively in serious or traumatic situations.
+On the flip side, it can be offensive if used insensitively in serious or traumatic situations.

 Q: Is "say uncle" used in other languages?